muskanTaza/Dash.Readme-docs/docs/Security/mutli-factor-authentication-coming-soon.md

 ### Passkey (Recommended)

 * Uses Face ID, fingerprint, or screen lock.
-* No need to type in a code.
 * Works with built-in security on your phone or computer.
 * Once set up, you just approve a prompt when logging in.